 Learning Creativity Through Corporate America

-Many people assume corporate work stifles creativity, but Rebecca credits her early career for sharpening her artistic eye.
+Many people assume corporate work stifles creativity, but Rebekah credits her early career for sharpening her artistic eye.

 At Ralph Lauren Home, she worked alongside designers, architects, and creative directors, helping translate luxury showroom concepts into retail environments across multiple locations.